GalGranot/BERT-EmailClassifier/README.md

 ```

 ## Introduction
-This repository contains for an email proccessing Transformer, based on the Bidirectional Encoder Representations from Transformers (BERT) language model.
+This repository contains an email proccessing transformer, based on the Bidirectional Encoder Representations from Transformers (BERT) language model.
 The model, based on the attention architecture, attempts to classify legitimate emails from malicious phishing attempts, and can be used as an additional layer of protection against these types of attacks.

 This project was written as part of the [Technion's ECE Deep Learning course (046211)](https://taldatech.github.io/ee046211-deep-learning/).